How to turn a patient in bed alone

 The same manoeuvre when a slide sheet is provided is as follows:

-- Move around the bed.
-The person performing the manoeuvre needs to be positioned at the side of the bed the rolling is being directed;
+- 4. Move around the bed.
+The person manoeuvring needs to be positioned at the side of the bed where the rolling is being directed;

 Things to consider when assessing how to turn a patient alone: